isomerpages/moe-jpjc/_curriculum/Character and Citizenship Edu/Sexuality Education Programme.md

 <h6><b>At Jurong Pioneer Junior College, the following Sexuality Education lessons will be taught in <u>2026</u>:</b></h6>

-<iframe src="https://docs.google.com/document/d/e/2PACX-1vT-DMupFISItwyryhnB8z2Kobiks0Hcxc4E1XRf4bDtlDWge3jrkxogkWetdolqsQ/pub?embedded=true" width="900px" height="1200px" scrolling="no"></iframe>
+<iframe src="https://docs.google.com/document/d/e/2PACX-1vTFeTUPy7MxoGNl5Co7SPzahafPJfTKNbNh_byftvowwbOqMghFmfc74j0UmZYQBA/pub?embedded=true" width="900px" height="1200px" scrolling="no"></iframe>

-<iframe src="https://docs.google.com/document/d/e/2PACX-1vQjElMCubRfFSYvWC1Gt6Jer_nzeNeBN5f2zMNfgtA5ysmDCorgbetkbQ-mHIfG3g/pub?embedded=true" width="900px" height="920px" scrolling="no"></iframe>
+<iframe src="https://docs.google.com/document/d/e/2PACX-1vQbdcLcK7xec4o1PnQ6imq-L0_EaDMizhILcibazX0lZw4lfsUboPISjKrPzYq3pw/pub?embedded=true" width="900px" height="950px" scrolling="no"></iframe>

-<h4><i>eTeens</i> Programme</h4>

 <ol start="6">
-	<li><i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</li>
+	<li><i>eTeens</i> is a programme that was developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</li>
-	<li> Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
-Abstinence and upholding family values are the key messages.</li></ol>
+	<li>Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages. </li></ol>

-<h6><b>At Jurong Pioneer Junior College, the <i>eTeens</i> programme will be implemented as follows in 2025
+<h6><b>At Jurong Pioneer Junior College, the <i>eTeens</i> programme will be implemented as follows in 2026

 </b></h6>